phmngcthanh/CTF-solved/2020/BSides Algiers 2021 Quals/crypto/readme.md

 ![](1.png)

-So, we have to get the flag somehow, using the input
+We have to type something, and it will get it+flag encrypted with AES-ECB

 ### In case you’re not familiar with ECB,you can [read it here](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_(ECB))

-So, basically it will encrypt/decrypt each block seperately.
-So, if you have two blocks with same content, it will be the same after encrypt using ECB with same key.
+So,basically the AES-ECB will encrypt/decrypt each block seperately.
+For example,if you have two blocks with same content, it will be the same after encrypt using ECB with same key.